 Speculation surrounds Hong Kong’s future and how businesses in the interim adapt.
 Companies eyeing Hong Kong mitigate risks by partnering with an expansion partner that helps them navigate the complexity.

-Velocity Global’s International PEO solution helps firms across all sectors enter international markets.
+Velocity Global’s global Employer of Record helps firms across all sectors enter international markets.
 Our team of experts ensures businesses enter markets with confidence, and the support needed to push their business forward.

 Want to learn how Velocity Global changed the global expansion experience?
 Let’s talk.